pbs-assess/dogfish-trends/README.md

 Alternatively, run individual scripts in numerical order within each directory.

+Setting up R with an [optimized BLAS library](https://github.com/pbs-assess/sdmTMB?tab=readme-ov-file#installation) will substantially speed up model fitting.

 ## Contact

-For questions about this code, please open an issue or contact the corresponding author.
+For questions about this code, please open an issue or contact the paper's corresponding author.